 - Western Exposure – Expect a romantic, golden glow to consume your home as the sun sets.
 Steer clear of anything too reddish or orange.
 This exposure will only magnify that.
 Cooler hues will subdue the light.

 Exposure also plays a role in the livelihood of your houseplants.
 It goes without saying that one of the easiest way to incorporate the outdoors into your design is to cultivate plants and flowers inside.
 Light certainly plays role — as does consistent care.

 Bringing the Outside In: Coastal Beach Houses

 Using coastal colors that evoke the oceans and sunsets is a great way to bring the outdoors inside your beach house.
 The serene color palette instantly creates a relaxing environment that evokes the calming effect of the water.
 Corals, hearty woods, sandy neutrals, and lighter blues are just perfect.

 Bringing the Outside In: Mountain Homes

 Select an earthy color palette and give it a rustic twist by adding stone accents.
-A mountain home is often surrounded by forrest, so wood elements, like flooring or exposed beams, are great for harnessing the lovely outdoors.
+A mountain home is often surrounded by forest, so wood elements, like flooring or exposed beams, are great for harnessing the lovely outdoors.

 Bringing the Outside In: Urban Living

-Bring some of that beautiful skyline into your home’s interior design.
-Go industrial with mixed metals.
-Use rich, saturated jewel tones to add color.
+Contrast these metals with rich, saturated jewel tones that add texture and color.
 Pair modern furnishings with art collections and antique books to bring the culture of the surrounding museums into your home.

 Bringing the Outside In: Country Estates

 Take your design cues from what’s outside the door.
 Whether it’s green pastures and blue skies or the coastline, absorb whatever color palette exists outside and bring it indoors.
 I love the way crisp white contrasts with the rolling hillside.

 Bringing the Outside In: Desert Oasis

 Earthier tones like rich browns, soft creams, and energizing orange-reds are great for bringing the outdoors inside your desert oasis.
-I love cream against the rust color of the landscape, but ivory and bone work well too.
+We love cream against the rust color of the landscape, but ivory and bone work well too.